SudoMresh/Optimization/README.md

 Rules:
 We use factory pattern for modules.
-All chenges to the master goes thought pull request.
+All changes to the master goes thought pull request.